 Connectivity infrastructure

 With regards to broadband technologies, there is no standard solution.
-The "right" technology and service option to extend connectivity vary depending on the community.
+The best technology and service options to extend connectivity may vary depending on the community.

-This section presents the different technologies used to deliver internet services in British Columbia.
-It provides you with the background information you need to feel confident when engaging with service providers and technical experts.
+This section presents the technologies used to deliver internet in British Columbia.
+It gives you the background information you need.
+It will help you feel confident when dealing with service providers and technical experts.

 Connectivity infrastructure

 The internet, as we understand it today, is a global computer network that allows us to communicate and to access and share data.
-While the internet itself has become easy to use and navigate, few people can appreciate how digital signals from the world reach them in their homes and businesses.
+The internet is easy to use and navigate.
+But, few people can appreciate how digital signals from the world reach them in their homes and businesses.

-There are two important connections that your community must consider as part of an overall broadband solution:
+Your community must consider two important connections.
+They are part of an overall broadband solution:

 • How is the community connected to the internet?
 First, your community must have a connection to the broader internet infrastructure, and specifically an interconnection with an Internet Exchange (IX).
 This backbone connection provides the link between the community and the rest of the world.
 In British Columbia, there is one Internet Exchange (IX) in Vancouver.
 Some communities or service providers may find it more practical to make an interconnection in Calgary or Edmonton.